KivalEvan/ChroMapper-Lolighter/README.md

 ## ChroMapper plugin

 A well-known autolighter comes to ChroMapper as a plugin.
+New and updated features including boost light placement.

 ### Features